jamesfloresjr/ansible-role-win-install-software/README.md

-Currently still in development.

-# Ansible Playbook - Windows Install Software
+# Ansible Playbook Install Software on Windows

-## Description
+⚠️ Currently still in development ⚠️

-Ansible Playbook that allows you to install/update software in an air-gapped network.
+Install/update software on Windows hosts in an air-gapped network.
 Requires a repository to be setup on a network share.

+## Prerequisites